AdRoll/baker/content/en/docs/Components/Filters/ClauseFilter.md

 ### Overview

 Discard records which do not match a clause given as a boolean S-expression.
 Check the filter documentation for some examples.

 ### ClauseFilter boolean expression format

 This document describes the s-expression format used in ClauseFilter.

 The format uses s-expressions.
- Empty string matches anything (i.
-e.
- all records
-will pass the expression).
+Empty string matches anything (i.e. all records will pass the expression).

 There are only three keywords: and, or, not

 If an s-expression starts with any other name, it is assumed to be the name of a field and it should be paired with the desired value to match against.

     Must match both X and Y to pass:
     (and X Y)